- 1 What is smart city in India concept?

-Smart cities are cities of tomorrow promising efficient and sustainable living through the use of digital technology.
+Smart city in India are cities of tomorrow promising efficient and sustainable living through the use of digital technology.
 The long-term vision of smart city solutions is, building ecological spaces, planned, articulated as well as technologically compliant solutions aided by information technology in the pursuit of improved efficiency.

 Smart City, as a concept in India, under the leadership of Prime Minister Narendra Modi holds a much broader scope.
 The vision is to build smart cities to attract investments, business-oriented cities, as well as developing smart city technology to enhance communication.